Make this free up-cycled workshop!

 I did say junkier version… 🙂

 I also created a rolling shelf under the main worktable.
-It allows me to push the table closer to my work station when needed, without carrying the load underneath.
-It’s very effective!
+It allows me to push the table closer to my work station when needed, without carrying the weight of the wood along with it.

 This post also includes tips on how to stack reclaimed wood to get the most room possible.